Is Forgiveness of Sins Gaining the Way of Eternal Life?

 I God is the source of the life of man; heaven and earth live by His power.
 Nothing alive can free itself from God’s rule and authority.
 It doesn’t…

-Understanding that all the truths expressed by God in the last days are the way of eternal life is essential
+The truths expressed by God in the last days are the way of eternal life

 Christ of the last days brings life, and brings the enduring and everlasting way of truth.
 This truth is the path through which man shall gain life, and the only path by which man shall know God and be approved by God.
 If you do not seek the way of life provided by Christ of the last days, then you shall never gain the approval of Jesus, and shall never be qualified to enter the gate of the kingdom of heaven...